Ven Pongal | Ghee pongal

 Ginger – 1/2 tsp, peeled and grated

-• Wash rice and moong dal well; soak them in hot water (I soaked in hot water for 30 minutes) and set them aside
+• Wash rice and moong dal well; soak them in hot water (I soaked them for 30 minutes) and set them aside

-• Add ghee to the pressure cooker, sauté rice and moong dal for 1 min in low flame
+• Add ghee to the pressure cooker, sauté rice and moong dal for 1 min on low flame

 • Furthermore, add 1 cup + 1/4 cup of water and mix well; turn on the stove on medium flame and cook

 • Mix well and let it boil.
-After the water turns frothy boil mix well and makes sure rice/ dal is not stick to the cooker
+After the water turns frothy, boil, mix well, and make sure rice/ dal is not stuck to the cooker

 • Add cashew and sauté for 30 seconds

-• Furthermore add pepper, curry leaves, cumin seeds and let them splutter
+• Furthermore, add pepper, curry leaves, and cumin seeds, and let them splutter

 • Finally, add ginger and mix well; turn off the stove and transfer the tadka into a small cup

-• After the pressure release naturally mash the Pongal well with a ladle
+• After the pressure releases, naturally mash the Pongal well with a ladle

 • Add 1 cup of warm water and salt; mix well